weiji14/letsjustwander/_posts/developing-behaviours-by-starting-with-why.md

 Yes it's annoying but I'm not too fussed because I've got my continuity plans in place.
 With two local copies of my work, I am able sync it to any other git provider if necessary due to git's [fungible](https://en.wikipedia.org/wiki/Fungibility) nature.

-If I were to have used what the people at the university recommended, and that provider were to fail, or if I graduated and get kicked out of the university system...
+If I used what the people at the university recommended, and that provider were to fail, or if I graduate and get kicked out of the university system...
 Yes I might still have my two local copies, but I'd have lost my version control, and it would take lots of time and effort to find another backup provider that does the trick.
 During that time, who knows what might happen to your personal computer?!
 With fungible git, I can simply add a new remote and push it up in a minute like nothing has happened.